Eriophora

 Simon, 1895

-Eriophora is a of -weaver in the Araneidae, first described by Eugène Simon in 1895.
+Eriophora is a of orb-weaver spiders in the Araneidae, first described by Eugène Simon in 1895.
 The genus name derives from Ancient Greek roots meaning "wool bearing." are found in tropical climates across the Americas, Africa, and Asia.
-Most species construct orb webs for capture, with some exhibiting notable variation in web architecture.
+Most species construct orb webs for prey capture, with some exhibiting notable variation in web architecture.
 The genus includes both solitary and colonial species, with E. bistriata demonstrating social organization including communal web construction and feeding.
 One species, E. transmarina (now reclassified as Hortophora transmarina), was the subject of a NASA space experiment in 2003 to study web-building in microgravity.

 Eriophora by no rights reserved, uploaded by Zygy.
 Used under a CC0 license.Eriophora ravilla 252864167 by James M. Maley.
 Used under a CC BY 4.0 license.Eriophora ravilla 258798664 by Sandra H Statner.
 Used under a CC BY 4.0 license.